Final Destination 5: Filming

 Location filming returned to Vancouver, where parts of the first three films were shot.
 Principal photography took place between September 13 and December 14, 2010.
 Producers stated that this installment would be darker and more suspenseful in the style of the original film.
 Final Destination 3 star Chelan Simmons revealed that the opening scene would be filmed on the Lions Gate Bridge in Vancouver.

 Music

 Soundtrack

 The soundtrack to Final Destination 5 was released on August 16, 2011, by Varèse Sarabande, four days after the release of the film.
 The soundtrack contains 19 tracks composed by Brian Tyler, music composer of The Final Destination.
-It is also the second Final Destination soundtrack album to be released.
 Miles Fisher also released a tie-in video for his single "New Romance" which features the key actors in the film in a Saved by the Bell parody in which most are killed in freak accidents, in keeping with the series.